Brian-T-Chan/Dobutsu-Shogi-Player-Repo/README.md

 # Dobutsu-Shogi-Player-Repo
 This repository contains a computer program that plays Dobutsu Shogi.
 It uses alpha-beta pruning and it has five levels of difficulty (ranging from 3 ply to 7 ply).
 It uses a command-line style user interface.
 To run the program, run main.py.
-The repository contains six files.
+In addition to the licensing file and (this) readme file, the repository contains the following six files.

 alphabeta.py : Runs the alpha-beta pruning algorithm to determine moves.